The Trussell Trust

-The Trussell Trust partners with churches and communities to open new foodbanks nationwide.
+The Trussell Trust partners with churches and communities to run foodbanks nationwide.
 All food is donated by the public or by the food industry and sorted by volunteers.
 Frontline care professionals such as doctors and social workers identify people in crisis and issue a food voucher, in exchange for which clients receive three days’ worth of nutritionally balanced, non- perishable food.
-Volunteers meet clients over a cup of tea or free hot meal and are able to signpost people to agencies locally who can help.
+As well as providing food, volunteers are trained to identify any long term problems and signpost people to agencies locally who can help.
 Some foodbanks also run a rural delivery service, taking emergency food parcels to clients who cannot afford to get to their nearest foodbank.

 Pears Foundation has provided core funding to the Trussell Trust Foodbank Network since 2007.
 This support, with crucial operating costs, has helped them build capacity and provide consistency in the standards of development and training across the expanding network.